locationtech/geomesa/docs/tutorials/geomesa-feature-level-visibility.rst

 .. code-block:: bash

-    $ accumulo shell -u <username> -p <password>
-    # OR
-    $ accumulo shell -u <username>   # Accumulo will prompt for your password if you don't want it to be written in plain text to your shell history
+    $ accumulo shell -u <username>

-You should see something similar to this:
+Accumulo will prompt you for your password.
+You should then see something similar to this:

 .. code-block:: bash